MicrosoftDocs/learn/learn-pr/azure/arm-template-test/includes/4-custom-tests.md

 - **Run a specific test suite**.
 Upon installation of the test toolkit, you're given a set of tests that will be run.
 These tests are located at the following directory: *<install directory>/arm-ttk/testcases/deploymentTemplate*.

   It's possible to customize this test run experience.
-One way to customize, as we've seen in the previous unit, is by using the `-Test` argument.
+One way to customize, as we've seen in the previous unit, is by using the `-Test` parameter.
 You can also edit what tests are being run by removing files in the directory.
+You can skip specific tests by using the `-Skip` parameter.

 - **Author and run domain-specific tests**.
 It's possible to author a test file to enforce domain-specific rules.
 This unit will focus mostly on this scenario.

 ## Authoring and running your own tests